Looking for a checklist for new deployments? You will find it here: Adding new deployments.

 config/secrets.yml for you.

-config/database.yml is managed by us and all changes will get overwritten.
+config/database.yml is managed by us and all manual changes are going to be overwritten by our configuration management.

-config/secrets.yml will get created for Ruby on Rails projects with a generated
+config/secrets.yml will get created once for Ruby on Rails projects with a generated

-secret_key_base entry and is not managed by us.
-So you can change it to meet your needs.
+secret_key_base entry but is not managed by us.
+You are free can change it to meet your needs or ask us if you do want us to manage the contents.

 Check carefully which directories are symlinks pointing to glusterfs (